-Please also see the university's COVID-19 webpage for the lastest campus updates.
+Please see the university's COVID-19 webpage for the latest campus updates.

 We are here for you.

 Our career, thesis, and fellowship workshops have moved to hybrid and virtual spaces to ensure you are able to benefit from these resources.

 If you are ready to take the next steps, we are happy to provide individual support through fellowship advising and career advising.
 Schedule an appointment for video a chat to meet face-to-face with advisors who are ready to help.